mohd7469/ifttt-action/README.md

 </p>

 A GitHub action that triggers an [IFTTT webhooks](https://ifttt.com/maker_webhooks) event.
-This is useful for example when you want to trigger a IFTTT webhook after your deployment succeeds.
+This is useful for example when you want to pull automatically all opened issue into trello by simply calling an IFTTT webhook event.

 ![demo](demo.gif)